 The fact that we have small amounts of DMT in our bodies explain why Peganum harmala may be psychoactive on its own.
 However, a really strong effect would require ingesting extra DMT.

 There are other monoamines as well which are replenished when a MAOI such as Syrian rue is ingested, including neurotransmitters (serotonin, dopamine) and hormones (melatonin, epinephrine, and norepinephrine).
 This also may contribute to the psychoactive effect of Peganum harmala, and is also why some MAOIs can be used as anti-depressants.

-Combining MAOIs with other hallucinogens, such as mescaline, LSD, psilocybin, Ephedra, and even Cannabis and wine, may potentiate their effects.
+Combining MAOIs with other substances including hallucinogens such as mescaline, LSD, psilocybin, Ephedra, and even Cannabis and alcohol, may potentiate their effects.
 In Morocco, a harmel wine is available.